SiFTW/MitchellLabWebsite/content/home/hero.md

 Come and work as part of a prestigious UKRI Future Leaders Fellowship team, tackling cancer with systems biology, in the beautiful and diverse city of Brighton.
 We're currently hiring a postdoc:

-1 x Computational systems biology postdoc (4 years, with the opportunity to extend to 7).
+1 x Computational systems biology postdoc.
+4 years, with the opportunity to extend to 7.